 It has that same quiet satisfaction of layering flavors without overcomplicating the moment.
+Watching the glaze thicken and coat the salmon is unexpectedly satisfying, especially as it forms a crisp, lacquered surface.

 And in a different, equally soothing way, it echoes the calm focus of making Roasted Eggplant Parmesan, a dish that feels indulgent yet grounded in simple, honest ingredients.